lacchain/id-mailbox/README.md

 DIDRegistry.setAttribute( 'did/pub/X25519/enc/base64', encryptionPublicKeyBase64 );
 ```

-The algorithm proposed to do that is the [NACL](link), which is an asymmetric key algorithm.
+The algorithm proposed to do that is the [NACL](http://nacl.cr.yp.to), which is an asymmetric key algorithm.

 # 3. Resolving a DID

-The format of a DID is

-In order to reconstruct and resolve a DID is the following URL:
+In order to reconstruct and resolve a DID use the following URL:

 http://34.68.56.94:8080/did/{did}